paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 faced lower risks from the pandemic[3].

-As Rocklöv and Sjödin (Rocklöv and Sjödin 2020) note, however, mathematical models of contagion are valid at small-to-medium spatial scales (and presumably, small temporal scales too, such as time spent in restaurants, concert halls, cruises), and the results do not necessarily transfer to larger spatial units and different time scales.
+As Rocklöv and Sjödin (Rocklöv and Sjödin 2020) note, however, mathematical models of contagion are valid at small-to-medium spaces (and presumably, smaller time intervals too, such as time spent in restaurants, concert halls, cruises), and the results do not necessarily transfer to larger spatial units and longer time periods.
 There are solid reasons for this: while in a restaurant, one can hardly avoid being in proximity to other customers.
 On the other hand, a person can choose to (or be forced to as a matter of policy) not go to a restaurant in the first place.
-Nonetheless, the idea that high density correlates with high transmission is so seemingly sensible that it is often taken for granted even at larger scales (e.g., Cruz et al. 2020; Micallef et al. 2020).
-At larger scales, however, there exists the possibility of behavioral adaptations, which are difficult to capture in the mechanistic framework of differential equations (or can be missing in agent-based models, e.g., Gomez et al. 2021); these adaptations, in fact, can be a key aspect of disease transmission.
+Nonetheless, the idea that high density correlates with high transmission is so seemingly sensible that it is often taken for granted even at the scale of large spaces (e.g., Cruz et al. 2020;
+Micallef et al. 2020).
+In such conditions, however, there exists the possibility of behavioral adaptations, which are difficult to capture in the mechanistic framework of differential equations (or can be missing in agent-based models, e.g., Gomez et al. 2021); these adaptations, in fact, can be a key aspect of disease transmission.

 A plausible behavioral adaptation during a pandemic, especially one